OneRepublic: 2007–2011: Dreaming Out Loud and Waking Up

 Their lead single, "Apologize", was released in its original version from Dreaming Out Loud.
 Timbaland, who at the time was one of the most highly visible artists/producers, approached the band to be featured on a compilation album he was working on, Shock Value.
 Timbaland rearranged the song slightly to give it more of an R&B feel adding backing vocals, guitar bass line, a new drum section, and autotune to the lead vocals.
 This along with the strong backing of the Timbaland name made it a major hit both in the United States and internationally.
-It peaked a number one globally, including eight consecutive weeks on the Billboard Pop 100 chart, subsequently reaching the top three of the Billboard Hot 100.
+It peaked at number one globally, including eight consecutive weeks on the Billboard Pop 100 chart, subsequently reaching the top three of the Billboard Hot 100.
 The song sold five million copies in the United States alone, receiving a five-times Platinum certification from the RIAA.
 The song was a massive hit internationally, reaching number one in sixteen countries, including Australia, Austria, Germany, Italy, New Zealand, and Sweden.
 It also spent thirteen weeks at number one in Canada.
 It has since been certified over 2× Platinum in 6 countries worldwide, including 4× Platinum in Australia.
 The song earned the band their first Grammy nomination for best pop performance in a group or duo.
 The second single from the album, "Stop and Stare", released in March 2008, reached the top ten in eight countries worldwide, including charting at number four in the United Kingdom, and topping the UK Rock Chart.
 It also reached number twelve on the Billboard Hot 100, and number nine on the Pop 100.
 Additional singles included "Say (All I Need)" and "Mercy".
 The album was later certified Platinum in the United States and Germany, as well as Gold in Australia, Austria, and Canada.